Why is this medication prescribed?

 Before taking balsalazide,

-- tell your doctor if you have or have ever had liver or kidney disease or pyloric stenosis (a condition in which the stomach empties slowly).
+- tell your doctor if you have or have ever had a skin condition such as eczema (atopic dermatitis; a skin disease that causes the skin to be dry and itchy and to sometimes develop red, scaly rashes), kidney stones, liver or kidney disease, or pyloric stenosis (a condition in which the stomach empties slowly).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking balsalazide, call your doctor.